rock-simulation/mars/doc/src/tutorial_basic_plugin.md

 ## Prerequisites

-We assume you already have a MARS development environment setup in "$MARS_DEV_ROOT".
+We assume you already have a MARS development environment setup in ´MARS_DEV_ROOT´.
+Within the documentation we use ´MARS_DEV_ROOT´ as alias to the folder where you installed MARS.
 You should also have a simulation scene or SMURF file to load into the simulation.
 Open a terminal and source your environment:

-    cd $MARS_DEV_ROOT;
+    cd MARS_DEV_ROOT
     . env.sh

 ## Basic Plugin

 ### Create and build a new plugin

-To setup your first plugin you can use a script wich will create a new
+To setup your first plugin you can use a script which will create a new
 plugin:

     cd simulation/mars/plugins/plugin_template